Thereupon the fireplace, Santa Claus won’t make ‘em happy! With the joy of ringing bells, Christmas in Europe will make ‘em go sappy!!

 Club your Christmas holiday tour with some of the popular attractions in Tromso like Northern Lights chases, whale watching safaris, photo safaris and excursions in the surrounding scenic landscape and make it a trip of a lifetime.

-Evocative evenings shimmering on the spotless sheet of snow define a fairytale Christmas holiday in Lapland- popularly known as the village of Santa.
+Evocative evenings shimmering on the spotless sheet of snow define a fairy tale Christmas holiday in Lapland- popularly known as the village of Santa.
 The highlight of the town is its spirited atmosphere, picturesque locale lit by stars and ice lanterns.
-Countryside cottages make for the perfect place to jazz up the Christmas holiday in this quaint village of Finland.
+Countryside cottages in this quaint village of Finland make for the perfect place to jazz up the Rovaniemi Christmas in Europe.

 Food being one of the highlights of the festivity leaves its lasting taste and feel.
 Some of the popular dishes of the Christmas season are pork roast, casseroles, rice puddings, and a variety of fish.
 Amidst the merriment and celebrations, Christmas carols are sung, goodwill gestures are exchanged, and finally, people call it a day with a relaxing sauna.